 Several workplace safety regulations, such as the ones listed below, require engineering controls as a line of defense against hazards.
 Often, these controls can be worked into the design of the equipment or process.
 They can also take the form of barriers, guards or enclosures.

 Engineering controls are usually permanently installed devices that remove the need for an employee to remember to do or wear something to work safely.
 That is why they are considered the best option for managing unavoidable safety hazards or risks.

 4. Administrative Controls

-Administrative controls can also include what some might consider “creature comforts” like taking frequent breaks when working in extreme heat or cold and rotation of job functions.
+Administrative controls document processes that a company will follow to eliminate hazards and/or minimize employee exposure.
+Forms of administrative controls include standard operating procedures, established safe work routines, employee training and emergency response drills.
+They can also include what some might consider “creature comforts,” such as taking frequent breaks when working in extreme heat or cold and rotation of job functions.
 Although they may seem superfluous, these activities do serve a safety function.
-Scheduling downtime for preventative maintenance and performing routine inspections can also be directly tied to safety controls because they minimize the chance for malfunctions that could put employees at risk for injury or death.
+Scheduling downtime to perform preventive maintenance and routine inspections can also be directly tied to safety controls, because they minimize the chance for malfunctions that could put employees at risk for injury or death.

 When engineering and administrative controls aren’t enough to keep employees safe, the balance of the safety load falls on PPE.
 Although PPE is a form of protection, it presents its own challenges, including the following:

 - It has to fit correctly to be effective.
 A good example of this is respiratory protection.
 If you can’t get a good seal, it’s not going to work well.